ajoberstar/gradle-stutter/README.md

 ### Lock file

-Lock files will be generated/used from the `<project>/.stutter` directory.
+Lock files will be generated/used from the `<project>/stutter.lockfile` directory.

-During Gradle's configuration phase, Stutter will look for the latest compatible lock file for the JVM you're running under. (e.g. Under Java 10, it will look for `java10.lock`, then `java9.lock`, then `java8.lock`, etc. until it finds a lock file)

 Lock files are generated with the `stutterWriteLocks` task based on the configuration of the `stutter` extension (see above).